supplymaven/gg-supply-maven/README.md

 **File Overview:**
 1.)
 Data Collection
 * AlphaVantageReader.py: Reads data from [AlphaVantage](https://www.alphavantage.co/)
-* BlsReader.py: Scrapes data from text files published by the [Bureau of Labor and Statistics](https://www.bls.gov/)
+* BlsReader.py: Scrapes data from text files published by the [Bureau of Labor Statistics](https://www.bls.gov/)
 * QuandlReader.py: Reads data from [Quandl](https://www.quandl.com/)
 * MasterDataCollection.py: Has methods to get all data from all sources.